 Vernon has served as President of the Canadian Gelbvieh Association.
-Always supportive of the cattle industry, they are members of the Saskatchewan Stockgrowers Association, the Man/SK Gelbvieh Association and the Montana Gelbvieh Association.
+Always supportive of the cattle industry, they are also members of the Saskatchewan Stockgrowers Association, the American Gelbvieh Association, the Man/SK Gelbvieh Association, the BC/AB Gelbvieh Association and the Montana Gelbvieh Association.

-Their family of one daughter, Carla, and three sons, Glen, Ross and Tyler, were all instrumental as they contributed to the everyday learning and development of a seedstock operation.
-They were a huge part of that early success: halter breaking, selecting, breeding and showing cattle, that would be part of the much larger picture down the road.
-Industry cattle events and trade shows were, and are, a very enjoyable time of the year for all of us, and a time to get to know fellow cattle breeders across the industry.
+Their family of one daughter, Carla, and three sons, Glen, Ross, and Tyler, were all instrumental as they contributed to the everyday learning and development of a seedstock operation.
+They were a huge part of that early success - halter breaking, selecting, breeding, and showing cattle, that would be part of the much larger picture down the road.
+Industry cattle events and trade shows were, and are a very enjoyable time of the year for all of us, and a time to get to know fellow cattle breeders across the industry.

-We are very proud and richly blessed to have three daughters-in-law: Julie, Tara and Melanie, and a son-in-law Mario, and 11 young grandchildren, 14 years and under!"
+We are very proud and richly blessed to have three daughters-in-law: Julie, Tara, and Melanie, and a son-in-law Mario, and 11 young grandchildren, 15 years and under!